tealc55/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 3. Next, you will have to create a fresh new branch.

     Working on a separate branch for every single issue, helps you keep your local work copy clean.
 You should never work on the `master`.
-This will soil your copy of freeCodeCamp and you may have to start over with a fresh clone or fork.
+This will soil your copy of freeCodeCamp and you may have to start over with a fresh clone of fork.

     Check that you are on `master` as explained previously, and branch off from there: